Pemberton Memorial Forest

 Learn more about public access uses here: Pemberton Public Access Plan.

 NOTE: Hunting is allowed in the Pemberton Memorial Forest in late fall, during the two-week deer shotgun season only.
-Please see MassWildlife for annual dates.
+This is typically the two weeks following the Thanksgiving holiday starting on Monday, but please see MassWildlife for annual dates.

 Town of Pelham